oritromax/le/README.md

 # le
-`le` is a simple file server written in Go with resume support, local address QR code, download logs with progress.
+`le` is a simple file server written in Go with
+* resume support
+* local address QR code
+* download logs with progress

 ## Usage